sciZer0/7/v/README.md

 <h1>5 &nbspVoting System</h1>

-The Vote blockchain has a highly-decentralized multimillion governance and operates based on direct votes by token holders, Voters.
+The Vote blockchain has a highly-decentralized governance and operates mostly automatically and partly based on decisions made by token holders, Voters.

-This is a DAO-style blockchain leveraging all benefits and all the best practices of DAOs.
+This is a DAO-style blockchain leveraging all benefits and the best practices of DAOs.

 The blockchain’s democratic system consists of the following elements: